bogadrian/gatsby-final/src/posts/redux-updates.md

 The action function then acts on that dispatch and may take advantage of some fetching middleware such as Redux Thunk or Saga.

-(In case we do not start the fetch in a useEffect in the component itself, but I suppose not, as this would be an e-commerce app and not an educational todo app).
+(The middlewares in case we do not start the fetch in a useEffect in the component itself, but I suppose not because this would be an e-commerce app and not an educational Todo app).

 After the fetch response returns, the action forwards the answer to the reducer.

 The reducer must now take notice of that response and it is in charge with modifying the store to acknowledge the change brought by that action fetch.

-Well, all this “unidirectional” flow is pretty obvious to who works with React and Redux after an initial tutorial.
+Well, all this “unidirectional” flow is pretty obvious to who works with React and Redux after he/she passes trough an initial tutorial.

 And to be honest, it is easy to learn as well!
 The data goes only one direction!